csound-plugins/csound-plugins/src/semsys/doc/semsttsubmitfile.md

 The job goes into the handle's bounded FIFO.
 If the queue is full, the newest submit is dropped with a warning and already queued jobs stay queued.

-One submit is one model call.
-For Whisper-like models, audio longer than the model window (~30 s) is not fully transcribed by a single call; split long files into model-sized segments or use [semsttsubmitlive](semsttsubmitlive.md) for gated stream capture.
+Audio longer than the model window (~30 s for Whisper) is **segmented automatically**: the file is split into ≤30 s chunks — each cut snapped to the quietest point near the boundary so words are not clipped — every chunk is transcribed, and the texts are joined into a single result.
+So one `semsttsubmitfile` call yields one combined transcription regardless of length.

 ## Syntax